St Joseph's Roman Catholic Church, Hay-on-Wye: First resident parish priest (1960)

 In the late 1950s, John and Clive Grant, Des Madigan and other parishioners raised money to buy the Grade II listed Ashbrook House, in Church Street.
 This was known as the old presbytery.
 The intention was to build a church in the grounds at some future date.
 In October 1960, Bishop John Petit the Bishop of Menevia appointed Fr.
 Hugh Healy as the first resident Roman Catholic Parish Priest since the 16th century.
 He lived in the old presbytery.
 Anecdotal evidence by current parishioners reveal that Fr.
 Healy celebrated a very early Sunday morning Mass at St. Mary's Chapel, Capel-y-Ffin, a distant outpost of the parish.
 He then rushed back to Hay-on-Wye to celebrate early Mass in the Cheese Market.
 A Church Building Funding Committee was set up, achieving excellent results.
-External practical and financial support was provided by Cyfeillion Amgueddfa Cymru (Friends of National Museum Wales), plus from the Sisters of Mercy and the school children they taught in Glenamaddy, Galway, Eire.
+External practical and financial support was provided by Cyfeillion Amgueddfa Cymru (Friends of National Museum Wales), plus from the Sisters of Mercy and the school children they taught in Glenamaddy, County Galway, Ireland.

 Fr.
 Healy's zeal for fund raising was tireless.
 He held monthly jumble sales on the lawn of the old presbytery.
 He would drive around the UK (and Eire) to collect jumble, furniture and other items.
 He was affectionally known as "Steptoe" and the "King of the Totters".
 He would often repair and renovate the items to make a few shillings for the parish.
 He made leather belts and wallets to order, and would sell them in Covent Garden, London.